Formal (Munsterman et al. 2012).

-Named after the shoal in the western part of the Wadden island Terschelling.
+Named after the village Lies on the Wadden island Terschelling.

 Munsterman, D.K., Verreussel, R.M.C.H., Mijnlieff, H.F., Witmans, N., Kerstholt-Boegehold, S. & Abbink, O.A.
 2012.
 Revision and update of the Callovian-Ryazanian Stratigraphic Nomenclature in the northern Dutch Offshore, i.e. Central Graben Subgroup and Scruff Group.
 Netherlands Journal of Geosciences-Geologie en Mijnbouw, 91 (4), 555-590.

 TNO-GDN ([YEAR]).
-Noordsvaarder Member.
+Lies Member.
 In: Stratigraphic Nomenclature of the Netherlands, TNO – Geological Survey of the Netherlands.
-Accessed on [DATE] from http://www.dinoloket.nl/en/stratigraphic-nomenclature/noordsvaarder-member.
+Accessed on [DATE] from http://www.dinoloket.nl/en/stratigraphic-nomenclature/lies-member.